Need further assistance?

 What is the general mix of people who come on your trips?

-We welcome single travellers, couples and small groups of friends and family.
+We welcome single and solo travellers, couples and small groups of friends and family.
 This is a great way of meeting new people and making new friends.

 What are the sleeping arrangements?

 All four of our private cabins are queen sized and have their own heads (toilet and shower).
 All cabins are booked as single cabins as we do not expect you to share a cabin with someone you do not know.
 Couples can obviously share our cabins.
 We also have two cabins that we can change into a twin ‘bunks’ cabin if you want to share.
 People who know each other usually take this option.
 Families or groups booking an entire yacht will arrange their own sleeping arrangements.

 Yes, sailing is child-friendly, but as we usually have a mixture of solo travellers, couples and small groups, we only accept bookings with children under 18 when one group or family books the whole yacht.

 English is the primary language, but Sam can speak German and basic Spanish.